spectral-discord/knowledge-base/logseq/pages/Bibliography & References & Notes.md

 	- [LibGen](https://libgen.li/index.php?req=tuning+timbre+spectrum+scale)
 	- Quotes
 	  collapsed:: true
 		- "Individual sine waves have limited musical value.
-However, combinations ofsine waves can be used to describe, analyze, and synthesize almost any possiblesound.
-The physicist’s notion of the spectrum of a waveform correlates wellwith the perceptual notion of the timbre of a sound." (sec.
+However, combinations of sine waves can be used to describe, analyze, and synthesize almost any possible sound.
+The physicist’s notion of the spectrum of a waveform correlates well with the perceptual notion of the timbre of a sound." (sec.
 2.2) id:: 62ad1b5e-ab92-4f3c-8b69-b37c3f7dc15e